Bachelor Thesis 2017

-Hundred thousands of young individuals are daily and chronically suffering from illnesses and disabilities that are invisible.
+Hundred thousands of young individuals are chronically suffering from illnesses and disabilities that are invisible.
 These invisible illnesses can be both physical and mental.
-Illnesses based on a chemical imbalance in the brain, inflammatory bowel diseases, or chronic pain, to name a few.
+Illnesses based on a chemical imbalance in the brain, inflammatory bowels, or chronic pain, to name a few.
 These illnesses are not only invisible in the sense that you can’t physically see them.
-They are also invisible in society, in conversation, in information.
-This leads to invisible ill people being constantly questioned, belittled and discredited in everything from healthcare to close relationships.
+They are also invisible in society, in conversation, and in information.
+This leads to invisible ill people being constantly questioned, belittled, and discredited in everything from healthcare to close relationships.

 And that’s the reason why I created the organization S/OS.

-The open eye is a symbol for seeing, and by carrying it you can spread the word about invisible illness, show that you’re trying to understand and not question an invisible illness and the struggles related.
+The open eye is a symbol for seeing, and by carrying it you can spread the word about invisible illness, show that you’re trying to understand and not question invisible illnesses and the struggles related.
 It’s a silent understanding, a silent two-way communication.